-The Margaret McCalla school, located between Dunn Street and Indiana Avenue and between 9th and 10th Street, has been a fixture of Bloomington education since the construction of the building in 1907.
+The Margaret McCalla School, located between Dunn Street and Indiana Avenue and between 9th and 10th Street, has been a fixture of Bloomington education since the construction of the building in 1907.

-The original McCalla School was designed by local architecture firm Nichols & Son in the Classical Revival style and was a single, two-story brick structure with basement.
-The city of Bloomington purchased the lots for construction from attorney and farmer Moses Dunn for $5000, with final construction costing $27,000.
+The original McCalla School was designed by local architecture firm Nichols & Son in the Classical Revival style and was a single, two-story brick structure with a basement.
+The city of Bloomington purchased the lots for construction from attorney and farmer Moses Dunn for $5,000, with final construction costing $27,000.
 In its inaugural year, the school welcomed five teachers and 365 students.
 Upon opening, the building was praised for its sanitary drinking fountains and consistently comfortable 70-degree temperatures in the winter.

 By 1928, enrollment had risen to 482, and the growth in student population across Bloomington prompted the city to approve a nearly $100,000 expansion.
 This 1928 brick addition, completed by Alfred Grindle, included four additional rooms, two on each floor, to alleviate the ballooning scholastic needs.

 Further space and upgrade needs led to a third, limestone addition in 1955, which included new bathrooms, a large kindergarten room, kitchen, and a multipurpose room with a stage to support school events.